-I mean, is it unreasonable to expect an affordably-priced pistol for defense to reliably feed hollowpoints out of the box?
+I mean, is it unreasonable to expect an affordably-priced carry gun to reliably feed hollowpoints out of the box?
 What Smith & Wesson pistol of recent manufacture won’t feed hollowpoints?
 What about Glock?
-SiG?
+SIG?
 Beretta?
 (I know Kahrs need to have some rounds through them before they are reliable, but it says that right in the owners manual).

 The shooting public would not accept an unreliable gun of a more modern design.
 But for some reason, the 1911 gets a pass for all of its flaws.
 “Just use hardball” is not a valid defense of the 1911 design, nor is it a valid strategy for selecting ammunition to defend yourself.

 It was the best military sidearm of its day, and for a long time afterward.
 I do not dispute that.
 But its time has long passed.
-And a military sidearm is not the same thing as a handgun for personal defense.
+And a military sidearm is not the same thing as a great gun for personal defense.

 Leave aside the lack of reliability with hollowpoints, and the other problems.
 The 1911 is too big to conceal.
 And the smaller versions are less reliable due to the shorter slide-travel and a tendency to limp-wrist the gun.

 If you have documentation about Cooper’s real-world experience, please drop me a line.
 I am happy to revise my opinion.
 I have no doubt that he was qualified to teach people how to shoot on a range.
 Beyond that, a grain of salt is required.
-I prefer to get my advice on defense & gunfighting from men who have actually been there & done that; Massad Ayoob, Jim Cirillo, etc. Am I a qualifications snob?
-No, I am an results snob.
+I prefer to get my advice and know-how on defense and gunfighting from men who have actually been there and done that; Massad Ayoob, Jim Cirillo, etc. Am I a qualifications snob?
+No, I am a results snob.